 Medair has been working in South Sudan since 1991 and is a key player in humanitarian coordination among the many agencies present in Juba, South Sudan.

 Medair has the capacity to respond to emergencies wherever they arise in South Sudan.
 For example, Renk County in Upper Nile State is one of the places where our teams are working right now.
 Renk is one of the most underserved counties in South Sudan.
 Families lack access to health care, safe drinking water, or sanitation facilities.
-Thousands of returnees and refugees overwhelm the already struggling host communities.
+Thousands of returnees and IDPs overwhelm the already struggling host communities.

 When crisis strikes, health risks multiply.
 Families suffer from preventable diseases.
 Children are weakened from malnutrition.
 Everyone needs health care and nutrition—especially during crisis.